Neonnaut/Neonnaut.github.io/README.md

 #### Reddit

 You must ue Reddit's "Markdown" mode and not it's "Fancy pants editor".
 This will output your text into a so-called fixed-width-font in it's codeblock, and the last line out of the codeblock.
 Reddit's codeblock doesn't seem to have a fixed width font for all chaacters, at least on the devices I tested on.
-So if you use certain IPA characters such as `ɨ`, your columns will come out of arrqangement and there is nothing you can do about it.
+So if you use certain IPA characters such as `ɨ`, your columns will come out of alignment and there is nothing you can do about it.

 #### Wiki tables